Krystian-L-Lis/Stage/README.md

 ## **Features**

-- Modular architecture through ECS inspired model.
+- Automatic dependency injection – register your function block for others to discover at runtime.
-- Implement flexible state-driven logic.
+- Automatic execution – register function blocks and execute them on an assigned thread.
-- Connect parts of your program via signals.
+- Workers – define jobs, start them, and execute them until completion on an assigned thread.
-- Manage workloads through jobs.
+- Utilities – string and color builders, and more.

 ---
 ## **Tests & Examples**

-Tests and Examples can be found [here](https://github.com/Krystian-L-Lis/Stage-Examples).
+Tests and Examples can be found here.
+WIP.

 ---